edezhic/hope/README.md

 Body:
 > Z is 1, xyz is [x, y, z], s is (x + y + z).
 Show s, sum and show xyz.
 If x is less than 2 and y is more than 3 then show {x, y, z, xyz, s}.
 For each number in xyz show (number * 2).
 For each message at @protocol://domain/endpoint/path/ show @message/content.
 For each message from @URI return x.
-Get @http<area>://wikipedia.com, sign as user and store the result in @db:wiki.
+Get @http<area>://wikipedia.com, sign as user and send the result to @db:wiki.
 Select entries from @db:x where element is more than 0 and (element * 2) is less than 10.
 If any entries then show 'found'.
 Match X: 0 then show 'zero', 1 then show 'one'.
 Try sum [0, 'a'].
 If result contains 'error' show 'error expected here'.
 Try panic with 'error', show result.